vishvAsa/AgamaH/AryaH/mediterranian/platonism/iamblichus/articles/MT/yantras.md

 and the other angles are associated with other deities.
 And this is the complete theological definition of figures.

 ## Proclus
+Proclus adds in his commentary on Euclid that the goddesses Rhea, Hestia, and Demeter are associated with the vertices of a square.
+There might have been a 4th goddess whose name is now lost.

 Gregory Shaw explaining Proclus' understanding of the yantriform figures of the yavana-s, which he alludes to in his "bhAShya" on Euclid (137-138).
 The "constellations" is Shaw's speculation.
 It is not clear if that's what Proclus meant.
 He could be talking celestial paths:

 > To each god, he (Proclus) concludes, there are appropriate symbols and shapes (In Euclidem, 138, 21-22).
 One may assume, therefore, that each god was associated with a geometric figure that appeared in the heavens "at critical moments," and that these figures (constellations?) were employed at such times in some form of theurgic worship.